camicroscope/DynamicServices/README.md

 * Make sure that all the entries in config.json are updated. `"api_key_file"` should have the complete path inside the docker container.
 * To check the log of DynamicServices use `tail -f configs/dynamicservices.log`

+###Algorithm execution pipeline
+As soon as DynamicServices gets a notification about a new job on orders' Redis, it fetces the order from Kue for that job id.
+The order json is used to extract the case_id, subject_id and ROI information along with other algorithm parameters.
+DynamicServices then fetches the ROI using an image service and runs the algorithm on the tile with all the paramaters.
+The resultant zip file is then posted to the annotations server.